MistyCommunity/Documentation/src/content/apis/api-reference/rest.md

 ```

 Parameters
-- LinearVelocity (Double) - A percent value that sets the speed for Misty when she drives in a straight line.
+- LinearVelocity (double) - A percent value that sets the speed for Misty when she drives in a straight line.
 Default value range is from -100 (full speed backward) to 100 (full speed forward).
-- AngularVelocity (Double) - A percent value that sets the speed and direction of Misty's rotation.
+- AngularVelocity (double) - A percent value that sets the speed and direction of Misty's rotation.
 Default value range is from -100 (full speed rotation clockwise) to 100 (full speed rotation counter-clockwise). **Note: For best results when using angular velocity, we encourage you to experiment with using small positive and negative values to observe the effect on Misty's movement.**

 Return Values
-Result (boolean) - Returns true if there are no errors related to this command.
+* Result (boolean) - Returns true if there are no errors related to this command.

 ##### DriveTime